 The Research Team

-This research has been undertaken by Dr Richard Whitaker (University of Leicester), Professor Simon Hix (London School of Economics) and Dr Galina Zapryanova (Gallup).
+This research has been undertaken by Dr Richard Whitaker (University of Leicester), Professor Simon Hix (European University Institute) and Dr Galina Zapryanova (Gallup).
 It has been funded by a Leverhulme Research Project Grant.

 Dr Richard Whitaker (University of Leicester)